-Some have gone even a step further and added a suggestion for the exact model that will fit your build.
+Some have gone even further and added a suggestion for the exact model that will fit your build.
 Although this trick was taken advantage of by certain PSU manufactures who naturally suggest only their models, there are still some good power supply calculators by those companies out there so they will be included in this list.

-We’re talking about stuff like physical dimensions of a PSU.
+We’re talking about stuff like the physical dimensions of a PSU.
 When building a PC, you should be aware that the PSU will probably take the biggest part of your rig, so you need to take space into consideration as well.
 Of course, PC case makers were aware of this, so most modern cases have a dedicated PSU space.

 Those are just some of the things worth paying attention to when getting a PSU, but that doesn’t mean that power supply calculators are not worthy.
-The fact of the matter is that they are still a really good solution for this issue and should definitely be used when building a new PC or upgrading your old one.
+The fact of the matter is that they’re still a really good solution for this issue and should definitely be used when building a new PC or upgrading your old one.

 Let’s see what are some of the best power calculators out there.